Alex Pattison: Wycombe Wanderers

 Pattison signed for League One club Wycombe Wanderers on 9 July 2019 on a one-year contract.
 Pattison made his debut for the club on the opening day of the season as Wycombe won 2–0 against Bolton Wanderers and would go on to make another 16 league appearances before the season was prematurely ended due to the COVID-19 pandemic, Wycombe moving into the play-off places as the table was decided on a points-per-game basis.
 Pattison came off of the bench in both legs of the 6–3 semi final aggregate victory over Fleetwood Town before coming on as a substitute at half-time in the final as Wycombe beat Oxford United to win promotion to the second tier for the first time in their history.

 In his first season, Pattison triggered an appearance-based extension in his contract that saw him stay at the club for a second season.

 Harrogate Town

 On 26 May 2021, Pattison signed for League Two club Harrogate Town.

 Bradford City

 Pattison signed for League Two club Bradford City on 21 June 2023 on a three-year contract.
 He made his first appearance following injury on 3 December 2024, appearing as a substitute.

+Walsall

+On 7 January 2026, Pattison returned to League Two, joining Walsall on an eighteen-month deal for an undisclosed fee.